Donaldhan/blog/README.md

-this blog is the recording of learn
+this blog is the recording of learn. write by donald.